School Handbook

 This handbook is designed to provide answers to common questions about Cedar Mill.
 Please find some time to review this handbook as a family.
 In establishing the guidelines, procedures, and expectations in advance, it is our hope to set both students and families up for success from day one.
 If at any time during the year you have questions or concerns, please do not hesitate to contact me.

-You may also find it helpful to reference the BSD Student Code of Conduct and the BSD Policies and Regulations with which this handbook is aligned.
+You may also find it helpful to reference the BSD Student & Family Handbook, the BSD Student Code of Conduct, and the BSD Policies and Regulations with which this handbook is aligned.

 We look forward to a wonderful year ahead and your continued partnership in empowering all students with opportunities for success.